tango-adb/docs/docs/adb/daemon/usb/request-device.md

 device.raw.forget();
 ```

 Because there is no way to retrieve permission-granted but disconnected devices (unless you got the `device` before it was disconnected), it's also not possible to drop permissions for them.
+(See https://github.com/WICG/webusb/issues/166)